 One of the key objectives of HTA is policy research that focuses on priority setting and efficient resource allocation.
-Thus, Low- and Middle-Income Countries (LMIC) identify HTA as an efficient policy apparatus.
-There is considerable demand for evidence to recommend and shape Universal Health Coverage Policies (UHC), like benefit coverage, strategies for upgrading standards, and overall quality level to advance healthcare access and services (Tantivess et al., 2017).
+Thus, LMICs identify HTA as an efficient policy apparatus.
+There is considerable demand for evidence to recommend and shape UHC policies, including benefit coverage, strategies for upgrading standards, and overall quality level to advance healthcare access and services (Tantivess et al., 2017).

 Monitoring and evaluation of health benefit package design can be performed by following the cyclic steps illustrated below.